Necrominis/necrominis.github.io/README.md

 ## Data

+* Add those lamp covers I got.
 * Add the rest of the paints.
 	* Add Citadel paints.
 	* Add Technical, Texture, and Contrast paints.
 	* Add Wash, Shade, and Ink paints.
 	* Add Varnish and Additive paints.
 	* Add Primer paints.
-* Add the rest of the supplies.
-	* Add storage, furnature, and equipment.
 * Add the rest of the posts.

 ## Code